eduardomioto/devtools-performance-insights/docs/SPONSOR_ONBOARDING.md

 # Sponsor Onboarding Guide

-Welcome to the Advanced Chrome Performance Analyzer sponsor family! 🎉
+Welcome to the Devtools Performance Insights sponsor family! 🎉

 This guide will help you get the most out of your sponsorship and understand how to access your sponsor benefits.